DFE-Digital/apply-for-teacher-training/docs/support_playbook.md

 If an individual requests we delete their data we have 1 month to comply with this.
 At the same time we need the record to track for stats purposes.

 Use the [DeleteApplication](../app/services/delete_application.rb) service if the application has not been submitted yet.
+You may use the `force` option provided it has been cleared with the support team.

 If the application has been submitted, start a discussion to determine what steps we should take (eg - contacting the provider before deleting anything on our side).